Dairy farming: Management of the herd

 The dairy industry is a constantly evolving business.
 Management practices change with new technology and regulations that move the industry toward increased economic and environmental sustainability.
 Management strategies can also loosely be divided into intensive and extensive systems.
 Extensive systems operate based on a low input and low output philosophy, where intensive systems adopt a high input high output philosophy.
 These philosophies as well as available technologies, local regulations, and environmental conditions manifest in different management of nutrition, housing, health, reproduction and waste.

 Most modern dairy farms divide the animals into different management units depending on their age, nutritional needs, reproductive status, and milk production status.
 The group of cows that are currently lactating, the milking herd, is often managed most intensively to make sure their diet and environmental conditions are conducive to producing as much high quality milk as possible.
 On some farms the milking herd is further divided into milking strings, which are groups of animals with different nutritional needs.
 The segment of the adult herd that are in the resting period before giving birth to their next calf are called dry cows because they are not being milked.
 All female animals that have yet to give birth to their first calf are called heifers.
-They will grow up to take the place of older animals in the milking herd and thus are sometimes generally referred to as the replacement herd.
+Some of them will grow up to take the place of older animals in the milking herd and thus are sometimes generally referred to as the replacement herd.
+The others, as well as most male calves are considered surplus dairy calves and are slaughtered for meat, such as veal dairy beef, or killed on farm.